-Woman robbed in West Bay outside of home
+Woman robbed outside West Bay home

-Police are searching for a man who broke into a West Bay home yesterday and robbed a woman of an undisclosed sum of cash and valuables.
+Police are searching for a man robbed a West Bay woman yesterday (7 November) making of with an undisclosed sum of cash and valuables.

 According to the RCIPS the woman was confronted by the unknown man when she arrived home at around 11:30 pm last night.
 The man pressed an unknown object to the woman’s side and took her purse containing cash and personal items.